MPC-Berkeley/kendama/README.md

-# Repository containing files for the kendama project in Mujoco/dm_control.
+# Repository containing files for the kendama project.